lesreddy/tw-tetris/readme.md

 6. Pop up Modal which tells you which level you reached with a fun fact inside.

+7. Transparent Background images.

 ### Remaining Features to Create

 1. High Score Table storing the top 5 scores with corresponding name

 2. About screen which gives basic details on the game and how you reach a different level each time you reach 500 points

-3. Audio - background music and also sound when the blocks hit each other
+3. Audio - background music and also sound when the blocks hit each other.

-4. Include some fontawesome icons to improve the styling of the game.
+4. Include a navbar for smaller screens.

+5. Stopwatch timer to be implemented and triggered when each new game starts.

 ## Applied Technologies